-The project of the Academy of the Sea will be set up.
+The Sea Academy project will be set up in 2019.
 It will bring real solutions, involving local populations of all ages to reverse the trend of over-exploitation of resources.
 It will also go to revive the economic activity of Shark fin Bay on the island of Palawan in the Philippines.
-The Academy of the Sea’s mission is to educate, teach and train through observation and action.
-We will give priority to the new generation who will discover and understand underwater life through a platform on stilts.
-We will accompany the teaching of de degree students interested in the sea trades through two partnerships with WPU (Western Palawan University) and PSU (Palawan State University).
-When to the senior training to these new jobs of the sea, will allow the creation of durable jobs and the reinforcement of the social in the villages.
 With this project, the research will also be able to make a big step forward in the analysis of self-sustaining and sustainable fisheries for isolated populations.
-Our financial and technical partner is the Veolia Foundation, Ecocean, Seastem.
+Our financial and technical partner is the VEOLIA Foundation, FFEM, ECOCEAN, SEASTEM and CRESSI.

-We celebrate the construction of new water tank for local village, Depla.
-This tank will allow to 300 inhabitants to have potable water directly to their house.
+For the “Celebrate Island” event, we inaugurate new water tank for Depla village.
+This tank will allow to more than 300 inhabitants to have potable water directly to their house.

 TARA, a scientific research ship that sails across the globe came to Palawan on our island Pangatalan from January 29 to February 7, 2018.
-Their mission, to study thoroughly and innovatively the evolution of coral reefs in response to climate change and the pressure of human activities.
-The fruits of this expedition will provide new data to the scientific community.
-The information gathered can also help shape political and business decisions in addressing the world’s environmental problems.
+Their mission is to study the state of coral reefs in response to climate change and to the pressure of anthropic activities.
+The fruits of this expedition will provide new data for the scientific community in order to solve the world’s environmental problems.

-We participated to the worldwide festival Celebrate Islands.
-It aims to act for ecosystems conservation and life quality improvement for every people living on islands around the world.In this occasion Sulubaaï Foundation decided to organize 3 Coastal Clean Up in Depla, Silanga and Sandoval.
-With the help of the inhabitants and local politics we removed from the shore approximately 2 500 kg of garbage.
-We were really impressed by the number of inhabitants that joined the move and really glad to see all the kids participating actively.
-We would like to thanks every participants.
+For the Celebrate Islands” festival, we organized 3 Coastal Clean Up in Depla, Silanga and Sandoval village.
+With the help of the inhabitants, we removed 2 500 kg of garbages and we were really impressed by the number of inhabitants that joined to the move and really glad to see all the kids participating actively.

 The Pangatalan Island Marine Protected Area (PIMPA) was created and implemented.
 Today, there are 12 ecosystems in the area, a highly diversified environment.
 The Marine Protected Area is defined as a “No-Take Zone”, an area where no form of extractive activity such as fishing, hunting, logging, mining, and drilling is allowed.